 So, as you can see, there's no end of options.
 Bring your family, your partner, your group of friends or whoever you want.
 And, if anything, let your legs set the limits.

 Let's see, we're going to do two things.
-We're going to give you a leaflet full of suggestions and also the link to our wikiloc account.
+Here’s a leaflet and the essential trails:

 Trail leaflet: with thirty carefully selected trails.